-Jim Pross is an attorney with the firm of Skelton Taintor & Abbott in Auburn, Maine, concentrating his practice in:
+Jim Pross is a shareholder with the firm of Skelton Taintor & Abbott in Lewiston, Maine, concentrating his practice in:

 - Commercial Real Estate; Landlord/Tenant

 Business Law.
 Jim has worked closely with his corporate clients throughout his law practice to advance their interests in all spheres.
 Whether advocating for them directly before municipal boards or pursuing their interests in court, Jim’s work as counsel to various business organizations has been a large component of his practice.
 His responsiveness to his clients’ needs and willingness to go the extra mile has made him the “go-to-guy” for his organizational clients.
 Jim’s pragmatism has helped his business clients minimize risk and avoid legal battles.
 He works hard to minimize the business costs associated with legal problems when they arise, and stands at their side as a partner in their success.
 Jim values the relationships that he has developed as a trusted adviser to his business clients.

 Commercial Real Estate.
 In his landlord/tenant practice, Jim has primarily represented the interests of landlords in eviction actions.
 He has obtained vast experience in landlord/tenant law working with large and small landlords alike, in district courts statewide from Bangor to Portland, Maine.

 Jim’s clients appreciate his pragmatic approach to advising clients on landlord/tenant relations.
 His experience has resulted in a deep familiarity with the wide range of common problems and pitfalls that landlords face in Maine.

 Jim has also represented property owners with:

 - Acquisitions of new properties